What is Customer Experience Management?

 Use data from all available touchpoints and outside sources to understand the paths that different customers take to purchase your products, from the first time they decide to click on your social ads or website to the moment their purchase is complete, and on to the service requests they make later on.

 Once you know the areas that need improvement, and the ways that people are interacting with your brand, it's time to set specific goals for improving (or maintaining) customer satisfaction at various steps in their journey.
+For example, you may set a goal to increase your NPS score by 10 points in 3 months.

 It's time for creative solutions.
 What changes can you make to reach your new CX goals?
 How will you track those changes?
 Who will be in charge of these programs?
 What is your timeline?